esphome/esphome-devices/src/docs/devices/Strong-Helo-PLUSB/index.md

 ![Strong Helo PLUSB 2x USB Power Monitoring Plug](strong_HELO-PLUSB-EU.webp "HELO-PLUSB-EU")

 This plug has a socket output switched by a relay and a separately switchable dual USB power output.
 Has a rubber edge around the front face, and a push button above the socket.
+A red LED under the button switches on with the relay, and a blue one can freely configured.
 It contains a TYWE3S module and a BL0937 power monitoring chip.

 ## GPIO Pinout